The Jazz sessions at Harvey's Cafe Bar continued on a more or less monthly basis as follows:

 The Unobserved Observer by Michael Chadwick.
 On Saturday 25th November, 7.30pm at Bolton Socialist Club (16 Wood St, Bolton BL1 1DY), local musicians' Limbs presented this new piece, a musical interpretation of Humphrey Spender's famous photographs of Bolton in the late 30s, telling the fascinating story of Bolton and Mass Observation.
 Around 30 people attended.

 Bill Naughton’s Bolton: : a guided walk through the streets Bill grew up in was led by Dave Burnham.)

-Around 14 people turned up to brave the cold and wet and listen to Dave's talk.
+Around 14 people turned up to brave the cold, wind & wet and listen to Dave's talk.
 As the weather deteriorated further the talk transferred to the Sweet Green Tavern where it was concluded.

 The Live from Worktown Calendar 2018

-This year’s calendar was introduced as part of Live from Worktown’s Bill Naughton Season – which celebrates the life of the local author and the working class roots of Bolton.
-The images by revered local photographer the late Geoff Davies, chosen by Betty Davies and Ray Jefferson, reflect the legacy of Bolton’s industrial past and capture both the loss of past certainties and pain of change, but also the warmth and creativity of the people who live in this rickety but proud old town. £9.99 from WHSmith’s or Waterstone’s.
+This year’s calendar was introduced as part of Live from Worktown’s Bill Naughton Season – it celebrated the life of the local author and the working class roots of Bolton.
+The images featured were by revered local photographer, the late Geoff Davies, chosen by Betty Davies and Ray Jefferson, to reflect the legacy of Bolton’s industrial past and capture both the loss of past certainties and pain of change, but also the warmth and creativity of the people who live in this rickety but proud old town. £9.99 from WHSmith’s or Waterstone’s.

 Respect the Past, Enjoy the Present, Embrace the Future